Contact Us for a Free Consultation (213) 542-0979

 That means unless you can figure a way to get below the mandatory minimum – and there are very few – that means if you get convicted, whether pleading guilty or you go to jury trial and lose, the judge must give you at least ten years.
 They could give you more time depending on where you fall in the guidelines and how the judge views your criminal history and the case.

-The bottom line is you have to get at least ten years.
-So, that mandatory minimum is tricky to deal with, and in drug cases, you see a 5-year, a 10-year, a 15-year, and you even see a 20-year mandatory minimum in some cases where someone is determined to be a career offender.
+The bottom line is that you have to get at least ten years.
+So, that mandatory minimum is tricky to deal with.
+In drug cases, you see a 5-year, 10-year, 15-year, and even 20-year mandatory minimum in some cases where someone is determined to be a career offender.

 Federal Sentencing Guidelines and Jury Trial

 A significant difference between state courts in federal sentencing is the United States Sentencing Guidelines.
-There are guidelines for a prison term based on the offense level and criminal history.
+These guidelines determine the prison term based on the offense level and criminal history.

 However, a federal criminal lawyer can make arguments on departure factors that will allow a federal judge to reduce or increase a guidelines sentence based on multiple factors.